louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 P: side effects were just exhaustion and tired um almost comatose in the mornings.
 (P6)

-P: it was horrible I would sort of wake up in the morning and still be like I hadn’t had a-a night’s sleep.
+P: it was horrible I would sort of wake up in the morning and still be like I hadn't had a-a night's sleep.
 (P6)

-P: I was just completely wiped out all the time, I mean I was just zonked permanently basically so it wasn’t a feasible option to go forward basically.
+P: I was just completely wiped out all the time, I mean I was just zonked permanently basically so it wasn't a feasible option to go forward basically.
 (P22)

 However, two respondents felt sedation helped to improve their sleep which was previously disrupted: